Movlid Visaitov: Early life

 Visaitov was born on 13 May 1914 in the village of Lakha-Nevre in the Terek Oblast.
 He graduated from seven classes in 1931 at the village school.
 He graduated from the Grozny Co-Operative College in 1932, and worked as a store manager.
 In October 1932, he was drafted into the Red Army.
 Visaitov's birth date was changed to 1913, and his patronymic to Aleroevich instead of Magomedovich.
-He served in a cavalry regiment in the North Caucasus Military District until February 1933, after which he graduated from the North Caucus Mountain Cavalry School of Krasnodar in January 1935 before graduating from the Ordzhonikidzevskaya Infantry School in November that same year.
+He served in a cavalry regiment in the North Caucasus Military District until February 1933, after which he graduated from the North Caucasus Mountain Cavalry School of Krasnodar in January 1935 before graduating from the Ordzhonikidzevskaya Infantry School in November that same year.
 He was then assigned to the Kiev military District where he started as a platoon commander and left with the position of squadron commander.
 In September 1939 he saw combat during the Soviet invasion of Poland as a captain and squadron commander in the 34th Cavalry Regiment, which was at the time part of the 3rd Cavalry Division.
 He remained a squadron commander in Kiev until the end of 1940, and in May 1941 he completed further training in Rostov.